ZTF SN Ia DR2: Colour standardisation of Type Ia Supernovae and its dependence on environment: Conclusion

 \section{Conclusion}

-This paper presents an analysis of the colour term of the standardisation procedure used in SN Ia cosmology, as well as its dependence on environment and its link to environmental magnitude offsets (steps).
-A companion paper (\drpaper{Ginolin et al. 2024a}) focuses on stretch and steps.
-We make use of the volume-limited version of the ZTF DR2 SN Ia sample, a sample of \prov{927} SNe Ia.
-This sample is free from selection effects, which allows us to study true underlying distributions and correlations without any biases.
+We presented an analysis of the colour term of the standardisation procedure that is used in SN Ia cosmology, of its dependence on environment, and of its link to environmental magnitude offsets (steps).
+A companion paper \citep{Ginolin_2024a} focused on stretch and steps.
+We used the volume-limited version of the ZTF DR2 SN Ia sample, which is a sample of 945 SNe Ia.
+This sample is free from selection effects, which allowed us to study true underlying distributions and correlations without any biases.